ROTH Capital Initiated Moleculin Biotech Inc. [MBRX]. What else is Wall St. saying?

 With the latest financial reports released by the company, Moleculin Biotech Inc. posted -0.14/share EPS, while the average EPS was predicted by analysts to be reported at -0.09/share.When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -55.60%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for MBRX.

-There are presently around $5 million, or 20.50% of MBRX stock, in the hands of institutional investors.
-The top three institutional holders of MBRX stocks are: VANGUARD GROUP INC with ownership of 2,602,114, which is approximately -0.009% of the company’s market cap and around 11.45% of the total institutional ownership; RENAISSANCE TECHNOLOGIES LLC, holding 1,007,364 shares of the stock with an approximate value of $1.15 million in MBRX stocks shares; and SUSQUEHANNA INTERNATIONAL GROUP, LLP, currently with $171000.0 in MBRX stock with ownership of nearly New of the company’s market capitalization.
+There are presently around 5 million, or 20.50% of MBRX stock, in the hands of institutional investors.
+The top three institutional holders of MBRX stocks are: VANGUARD GROUP INC with ownership of 2602114, which is approximately (0.01) of the company’s market cap and around 11.45% of the total institutional ownership; RENAISSANCE TECHNOLOGIES LLC, holding 1007364 shares of the stock with an approximate value of $1.08 million in MBRX stocks shares; and SUSQUEHANNA INTERNATIONAL GROUP LLP, currently with $161000.0 in MBRX stock with ownership of nearly New of the company’s market capitalization.